 Application to Alvernia University is on a rolling admissions basis, which means that we are constantly accepting and reviewing applications.
 We prefer that you submit your application as early as possible.
-After receiving your completed application, we make every effort to notify you of your admissions decision within three to five weeks.
+After receiving your completed application, we make every effort to notify you of your admissions decision on a rolling basis as quickly as possible.
 Should you have questions about the application or Alvernia's graduate admission process, please contact the School of Graduate Studies.

-To apply, students should complete the Application for Graduate Admission and submit the \$50 non-refundable application fee, payable online upon submission, along with all other supporting documentation as outlined below.
-Application fees may vary for students applying through the Centralized Application System (PTCAS, NursingCAS, ATCAS).
+To apply, students should complete the Application for Graduate Admission and submit the nonrefundable application fee, payable online upon submission, along with all other supporting documentation as outlined below.

+Application fees may vary for students applying through the Centralized Application System.